tunesmith/condorcet-counter/README.md

 Set.
 "The fault, dear Brutus, is not in our stars / But in ourselves".
 It is the electorate itself that has this inconsistency.

-It's this author's view that a method should only be called a Condorcet if it is limited to identifying the Smith Set, or the Schwartz Set if Weak Condorcet Winners are allowable.
+It's this author's view that a method should only be called a Condorcet Method if it is limited to identifying the Smith Set, or the Schwartz Set if Weak Condorcet Winners are allowable.

 All other so-called "Condorcet Completion" algorithms should be described as they are - tiebreakers that are by their very nature